ayushikarajput1810/Banking_Analytics_Project/README.md

 | `Customer_Satisfaction_Analysis.sql` | Customer support & satisfaction          | Analyzed satisfaction score, resolution time, common issues, and branches with lower satisfaction                         |

+# 🔍 Key SQL Analysis
+## 👥 Customer Analysis
+Identified Top 10 customers by account balance.

+Analyzed customer distribution by state.

+Compared average annual income by occupation.

+Identified the occupation with the highest average income.

+Compared average credit score by occupation.

+Classified customers into Excellent, Good, and Poor credit-risk categories using CASE WHEN.

+## 💳 Account Analysis
+Calculated total and average account balances.

+Analyzed active vs inactive accounts.

+Measured the percentage of active accounts.

+Compared account types by number of accounts and total deposits.

+Identified account types with the highest average balance.

+Identified the Top 10 accounts by balance.

+## 💸 Transaction Analysis
+Calculated average transaction amount.

+Analyzed monthly transaction volume.

+Identified the Top 10 accounts by transaction value.

+Determined the most-used transaction type.

+Categorized transactions into Deposit, Withdrawal, and Other.

+Analyzed monthly deposit vs withdrawal trends.

+## 🏦 Branch Performance Analysis
+Ranked branches by total deposits.

+Ranked branches by total loan amount.

+Identified the branch with the highest number of customers.

+Calculated average employee salary by branch.

+Analyzed employees hired by year.

+Identified the Top 5 branches by deposits.

+## 💰 Loan Analysis
+Calculated total loans issued and minimum/maximum loan amounts.

+Analyzed loans by type and status.

+Calculated average interest rate overall and by loan type.

+Identified the loan type with the highest interest rate.

+Analyzed late payments.

+Identified loan types with the highest number and value of late payments.

+Identified branches with the highest number of late-payment loans.

+## 🛡️ Risk & Fraud Analysis
+Classified customers based on credit score.

+Identified high-risk customers using low credit score, high loan exposure, and late-payment behavior.

+Identified customers with multiple indicators associated with potential default risk.

+Calculated the overall loan recovery rate using CTEs.

+Combined customer, loan, and payment data to support risk analysis.

+Note: The potential-default analysis is a rule-based risk screening approach, not a predictive machine-learning model.

+## 💳 Card Analysis
+Calculated total cards issued.

+Analyzed cards by type and status.

+Identified the most popular card type.

+Calculated average credit limit.

+Identified the card type with the highest average credit limit.

+Identified Top 10 cards by credit limit.

+Identified customers holding multiple cards.

+Analyzed total and average card transaction values.

+Identified the card type with the highest transaction volume.

+Identified Top 10 customers by card spending.

+## 🎧 Customer Satisfaction Analysis
+Calculated average customer satisfaction score.

+Calculated average ticket resolution time.

+Identified the most common support issue.

+Identified the Top 3 branches with the lowest average satisfaction scores.
 ---

 # 🚀 Project Outcome